 Arrive 15 minutes early to get fitted with your portable headset.
 These state-of-the-art listening devices allow everyone to hear the tour guide without issue.
 I was truly impressed with the sound quality and the range of the sets, and they’re comfortable, too!

 If you want to know more and/or you’re not up to walking two miles, the Society also offers sit-down history sessions at Punta Gorda Isles Civic Association.
-Get “a small taste” at a one-hour free session, or attend their The History of Punta Gorda in its Murals class (attend one part only for $18 or both parts for $30) to get a full overview of 450+ years of history using all 29 murals as a guide.
+Get “a small taste” at a one-hour free session, or attend their The History of Punta Gorda in its Murals class to get a full overview of 450+ years of history using all 29 murals as a guide.

-When visiting our area, or if you live here, consider taking one of these tours.
+When visiting our area, consider taking one of these tours.
 Fresh air, picturesque scenery, beautiful art, and interesting historical stories are a perfect way to spend a few hours getting to know—and appreciate—more about Punta Gorda.